sequix/sup/README.md

 args = ["5"]
 # Working directory of the supervised process.
 Current directory by default.
 workDir = "./"
 # Start the process as Sup goes up.
+False by default.
 autoStart = false
 # How to react when the supervised process went down.
 One of 'on-failure', 'always', 'none'. 'on-failure' by default.
 restartStrategy = "on-failure"